gizburdt/cuztom/readme.md

 ### 0.7.1
 * Added: Meta Box accordion.
 See the <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki">wiki</a> for usage
 * Added: Cuztom now has its own style for jQuery UI.
 It can be overwritten by defining another style.

-### 0.7
-* Added: Meta Box tabs.
-See the <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki">wiki</a> for usage
-* Improvements: Just some minor improvements